matthewhorridge/owlexplanation/README.md

 // Now create the actual explanation generator for our ontology ExplanationGenerator<OWLAxiom> gen = genFac.createExplanationGenerator(ont);

-// As for explanations for some entailment
+// Ask for explanations for some entailment
 OWLAxiom entailment ; // Get a reference to the axiom that represents the entailment that we want explanation for

 // Get our explanations.
 Ask for a maximum of 5.